gefendioglu/C_Practices/17_Lesson/Type_Conversion.md

 /----------------------------------------------
 /----------------------------------------------

 - There is no arithmetic operations between different types of data.
-They should be the same type definitions.
+They should have the same type definitions.
-- Syntax hatasýndan ziyade, undefined behaviour, unspecifed behaviour veya data loss sebebiyle, en fazla kodlama hatasýna yol açacak iþlemlerden biridir.
+- Type conversions are very tend to cause undefined behaviours, unspecifed behaviours or data loss.

 ```c
 int ivalue;